marschmi/NGS2015_RMarkdown_Reproducibility/earth523_Feb02.md

 - **Work must be well documented!
 Methods, code, and data must be made available to others!**
 - Adopt a cautious attitude and *check everything*.
     + Vince Buffalo's golden rule of bioinformatics:  "Never ever trust your tools (or data)"
-    + Remember, "garbage in, garbage out" - an analysis is only as good as the data going in.
+    + "Garbage in, garbage out" - an analysis is only as good as the data going in.
     + Let the data prove that it is high quality.
 - **Take the time to develop fequently used scripts into tools.**
     + Then have your lab mates or collaborators test them and try to break them.